The ABC Bunny

 The ABC Bunny by Wanda Gág is a children's alphabet book, illustrated by the author in black and white, and hand lettered by her brother Howard.
 The music for the "ABC Song", included as a score in the book, was composed by the author's sister, Flavia.

-The book, which was originally created for one of Wanda's nephew, was the last picture book to be awarded a Newbery Honor, in 1934, until 1972.
+The book, which was originally created for one of Wanda's nephews, was the last picture book to be awarded a Newbery Honor, in 1934, until 1972.

 Plot

-The rhythmic and rhyming text tells the story of Bunny, driven from Bunnyland to Elsewhere after an unfortunate accident with an apple.
-Every letter in the alphabet is represented in Bunny's journey: G for Gale, I for Insect and so on.
+The rhythmic and rhyming text tells the story of Bunny, who is driven from Bunnyland to Elsewhere after an unfortunate accident with an apple.
+Every letter in the alphabet is represented in Bunny's journey: 'G' for Gale, 'I' for Insect and so on.